thegetty/intrometadata/source/glossary.html.md

 false hit

-In search and retrieval, an entry in a list of results that does not comply with the user’s intended results. <span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">false drop</span>.
+In search and retrieval, an entry in a list of results that does not comply with the user’s intended results.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">false drop</span>.

 federated searching

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called<span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Helv-Lt-Std-Bold-Cond"> cross-database searching</span><span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Helv-Lt-Std-Bold-Cond"> metasearching</span><span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Strong"> </span>and <span class="Helv-Lt-Std-Bold-Cond">parallel searching.</span> Performing queries simultaneously across resources residing in different domains and created by different communities.
+Also called<span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Helv-Lt-Std-Bold-Cond"> cross-database searching</span><span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Helv-Lt-Std-Bold-Cond"> metasearching</span><span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Strong"> </span>and <span class="Helv-Lt-Std-Bold-Cond">parallel searching.</span> Performing queries simultaneously across resources residing in different domains and created by different communities.
 Federated searching may involve searching across multiple databases, different platforms, and varying protocols, thus requiring the application of <span class="Helv-Lt-Std-Bold-Cond">interoperability</span> between resources and vocabularies.

-field mapping <span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">crosswalk</span>.
+field mapping See <span class="Helv-Lt-Std-Bold-Cond">crosswalk</span>.

 finding aid